netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

     )
 ```

 By default, model instances are ordered by their primary keys, but it would make more sense to order access lists by name.
-We can do that by creating a `Meta` subclass and defining an `ordering` variable.
-(Be sure to create the `Meta` class *inside* `AccessList`, not under it.)
+We can do that by creating a `Meta` child class and defining an `ordering` variable.
+(Be sure to create the `Meta` class *inside* `AccessList`, not after it.)

 ```python
     class Meta:
         ordering = ('name',)
 ```

-Finally, we'll add a `__str__()` method to control how an instance is rendered in a string.
+Finally, we'll add a `__str__()` method to control how an instance is coerced to a string.
 We'll have this return the value of the instance's `name` field.
-(Again, be sure to create this *inside* `AccessList`.)
+(Again, be sure to create this method *inside* the `AccessList` class.)

 ```python
     def __str__(self):